 The Inspiron 5770 has four dedicated CPU cores, which is less common on the market than in the past with most manufacturers optioning to use dual-core chipsets with hyperthreading to simulate additional cores.
 This means that the 5770 will have more raw computing power than comparable machines.

-The laptop also features a separate, dedicated GPU with on-board RAM, meaning that it will be able to handle more intense graphics tasks without sacrificing available memory to the CPU.
-Overall, this designates the Inspiron 5770 as a more capable machine that your average work laptop.
+The laptop also features a separate, dedicated GPU with onboard RAM, meaning that it will be able to handle more intense graphics tasks without sacrificing available memory to the CPU.
+Overall, this designates the Inspiron 5770 as a more capable machine than your average work laptop.